ketankartoza/qgis-gea-plugin/docs/src/user/guide/gea-reforestation-tool.md

 After the installation is complete, you should see the plugin icon in your QGIS interface.

 Congratulations!
-You have successfully installed the GEA Reforestation Tool plugin for QGIS.
+You have successfully installed the EPAL-Eligible Project Area Locator Tool plugin for QGIS.
 You can now start using it for your reforestation projects.

 ### 2. Install from zip

-This guide will walk you through the process of installing the GEA Reforestation Tool plugin using a `ZIP` file.
+This guide will walk you through the process of installing the EPAL-Eligible Project Area Locator Tool plugin using a `ZIP` file.

 ## Prerequisites